 I believe that everyone has a unique story.
-Our stories hopefully include some good times, times of joy and hopefully times of knowing peace, love and contentment.
-At the same time, I know that there are many memories of loss, fear, childhood and adult trauma events, war, life transitions, mental illness and medical events including chronic illness.
-Sometimes these can all come up unexpectedly and be destabilizing and feel overwhelming.
+Hopefully, our stories include some good times, times of joy, and hopefully times of knowing peace, love, and contentment.
+At the same time, I know there are many memories of loss, fear, trauma, war, difficult life transitions, mental illness, and medical events.
+Sometimes these come up unexpectedly and feel overwhelming.
 As a psychotherapist, it is my role to support you through these difficult times by helping you to explore and understand your own story, discover personal strengths, and develop new strategies for coping and moving forward.

 For nearly 30 years I have been helping individuals, children and families in a variety of community-based, outpatient and inpatient settings.
 I decided to leave organizational life and have been in private practice as a clinical social worker since 2010.
 I am licensed by the State of Maine as a Clinical Social Worker.
-My formal education includes a Master's Degree in Social Work from the University of New England.
+My formal education includes a Doctor of Social work from Smmons University, Master's Degree in Social Work from the University of New England.
 I also have a Master's Degree in Health Services Administration from St. Joseph’s College.
 As an undergraduate, I earned a Bachelor of Science Degree in Social Work from the University of Southern Maine.

 For several years, I worked within the State of Maine Judicial System as a Guardian ad litem conducting child custody evaluations.

-I further enjoy spending time as a member of the adjunct faculty at Southern New Hampshire University and Central Maine Community College.
+I further enjoy spending time as a member of the adjunct faculty at the University of New England, Southern New Hampshire University and Central Maine Community College.

 I have many years of experience working in business and health management in the areas of process and quality improvement, program development, outcomes assessment and management and population health.